tshort/mdpad-docs/content/_index.md

 Note that *mdpad* is targeted at Markdown files, but it can be used with HTML, AsciiDoc, or other content formats.

+### Installation

+Copy `mdpad-version.min.js` to the JavaScript folder for your static-site generator.
+This is `root/static/js` for Hugo.

 ### Related work

 * [mdpad (original)](http://tshort.github.io/mdpad/) -- A more complex,